MAKING THE TURN

 Phone:(479) 799-7767

-Community Environmental Management Advisor
+Community Infrastructure Management Advisor

 Andy Callaway

-Andy Callaway joined the Infrastructure Team in Oklahoma as a Community Environmental Management Advisor in October 2024.
+Andy Callaway joined the Infrastructure Team in Oklahoma as a Community Infrastructure Management Advisor in October 2024.
 Before joining CU, she worked as a wastewater operator at Inframark.
 Andy spent over 20 years with the Oklahoma Department of Environmental Quality (ODEQ), including 12 years in the Operator Certification Program, where she served as the Complaints Coordinator for the Water Quality Division.
 She also spent nine years in ODEQ’s Drinking Water State Revolving Fund (DWSRF), primarily conducting environmental reviews.

 Andy holds a Bachelor of Science in Environmental Management from Northeastern State University.
 She lives in Guthrie, Oklahoma.